It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 They help determine whether the woman has pre-eclampsia or eclampsia and also help assess kidney and liver functions.

-Too much creatinine in the blood can mean pre-eclampsia or eclampsia, although it may be due to some other reason.
+Too much creatinine in the blood can mean pre-eclampsia or eclampsia, although it may be another reason.

 Creatinine is a muscle waste product that is excreted from the body through the kidneys.